 The trick to good homemade pasta is making sure the dough is rolled very thin.
 You should be able to somewhat see your fingers through it when holding the rolled dough in your hands.

 Check out my ravioli / tortellini recipe HERE. 🙂

 - 140g plain gluten free flour blend (I used Schar 'Mix It Universal')

 - ½ tsp xanthan gum (add 1 tsp instead of ½ if your blend doesn't already contain a thickener like xanthan gum)

 - ½ tsp olive oil

 - Optional: add a touch of ground turmeric to make them more yellow

 RESTING TIME #2 (for the pasta): 15 mins or more

 - Mix the flour and xanthan gum together in a bowl.

-- Bring a pan of water (with a generous amount of salt) to boil, then add the pasta and cook for 7-8 minutes (until al dente), drain and serve.
 Note: the cooking time may vary depending on what pasta shape you make; after 4 minutes keep testing the pasta every minute until you reach the perfect texture.
 You know it’s ready when the pasta is soft, but not mushy.
 It should still have a certain firmness to it.